 7.5) Input Splitter.
 Depending on which mic and earbuds you go with, you may need a splitter so you can plug both your mic and earbuds into the PTT adapter.
 (Hat tip to Steve for pointing out that I missed this!)

 8) Spotter Antenna.
 Standard antenna should be fine for small tracks, but I figured with how cheap antennas are, it was good insurance.
 My exact antenna doesn’t seem to be sold anymore but this one is very close

 9) Spotter Earpiece.
 It gets really loud at the track, and you don’t necessarily want people around you hearing what’s being said, so some sort of headphones is good for a spotter as well.
 I’m considering spending the money on a full earmuff style headset, but so far a cheap setup like this has worked well.

-If you want to go even cheaper, leave out the hardwire kit, spotter antenna, spotter earbuds, and use old earbuds you have lying.
+If you want to go even cheaper, leave out the hardwire kit, spotter antenna, spotter earbuds, and use old earbuds you have lying around.

 Other Misc Items:

 - “Radio Boxes” are prohibitively expensive (Around $50 for a metal box, some foam, and a roll cage mount).
 You can’t just sit a radio in the passenger seat, some sort of holder is important.
 I also wanted to minimize vibrations from the car getting to the radio, so bolting it directly to the chassis was out.
-I used an old metal tea box, shoved some soft packing foam in it, and attached it a the seat-back brace a friend made (Since I was no longer running a passenger seat).
+I used an old metal tea box, shoved some soft packing foam in it, and attached it to my cage via u-bolts.

 - I mounted a Dual Cigarette Lighter Plug to the cage near the radio to get power.
 The open plug is also was a convenient way to get power to my cameras.
 (Check out my post on recycling your old cell phones for trackday cameras!)